 That conference experience didn’t really fill my brain with new, mind blowing insight, but I did learn some fun things and I went because, as an author, I believe we should remain teachable as I have shown in this post.
 But my experience with that conference did leave me wondering… what is my brand?

 When I show up, do people envision me wearing armor because of my rally cry like in this post?
 If they do, I sure hope I have a sharp sword and majestic shield.
-Or do they see me as a prude?

 But what about when it comes to writing?
 I know I am still a novice author.
-I probably should have thought about branding as a child and decided that I only wanted to write in one genre of fantasy, or horror, or romance.
+I probably should have thought about branding as a child and decided that I only wanted to write in one genre of fantasy, or horror, picture books, or romance.
 I should have, but didn’t.
 Now I am stuck here with a polyglot jar of genres.

-Beginners, I suggest you just write.
+I suggest you just write.
 Don’t follow the crowd that often leaves you confused.
 I don’t think any of us know where we are going anyway.
 Maybe we are even following each other to the slaughter houses.
 So just write what is in you.

-The world doesn’t need your story at this point.
+Often times the world doesn’t need your story at this point.
 You need your story.

 I have a vision what I would like my brand to be.
-But then again, who didn’t dream of being the homecoming queen, or a cheerleader, or the captain of some sports team, or even the school newspaper photographer.
+But then again, who didn’t dream of being the homecoming queen, or the captain of some sports team, or even the school newspaper photographer.
 Yes, I am referring to the cliques we find in high school.
 The more I go to these conferences, the more I see the similarities.

 I love to hear from you.
 What is your brand?
 Do you have one?
 If so, how have you created your brand?